-First new stable minor/major release
+Preparation for first new stable minor/major release

-Update the Support policy to include the new minor/major release date and fill in the blanks for the previous release.

-Update the README.md file badges to point to the correct new release numbers.
+- Update the Support policy to include the new minor/major release date and fill in the blanks for the previous release. - Update the README.md file badges to point to the correct new release numbers.